y-l-g/pogo/README.md

 The PHP Extension source code.

 - **Constants Source of Truth:** Uses generated headers (`pogo_consts.h`) derived from Go definitions to ensure the C layer and Go layer never drift on protocol magic numbers.
-- **O(1) Select Optimization:** The `Go\select` implementation constructs a flat array of handles in C before passing them to Go.
+- **O(1) Select Optimization:** The `Pogo\select` implementation constructs a flat array of handles in C before passing them to Go.
 This avoids iterating the PHP HashTable inside the Go runtime.
-- **Zero-Copy Decode:** For Shared Memory payloads, the C extension maps the memory region and decodes JSON directly from the raw pointer (`Go\_shm_decode`), eliminating the need to allocate a PHP string and `memcpy` the data.
+- **Zero-Copy Decode:** For Shared Memory payloads, the C extension maps the memory region and decodes JSON directly from the raw pointer (`Pogo\_shm_decode`), eliminating the need to allocate a PHP string and `memcpy` the data.

 ### Layer D: The Protocol & Transport (`Protocol.php`)